formsandflows/PACo/README.md

 - PACo-Extra
   - Additional canvas components which can also be used and useful without the core canvas components.

-Do more in less time was one of the drivers for this project.
-No premium Power Apps license is needed to use PACo.
+Do more in less time was one of the main drivers for this project.
+No premium Power Apps license or Dataverse is needed to use PACo.

 The canvas components contain several settings – dependent on the canvas component – to adjust them to your own needs.
 Because it are canvas components, you can even make changes to the canvas components with your existing Power Apps knowledge.